Boulder's Community Greenhouse Gas Inventory

 Taking Climate Action - We Don't Just Measure

-Boulder values sustainability, and is currently working on a number of sustainability initiatives—from to alternative transportation, , local food, and economic vitality.
-Boulder’s biggest success in stabilizing emissions has been in the areas of waste, vehicle transportation and per capita residential energy use—all areas targeted by the city’s climate programs and related initiatives between 2005 and 2015.
+Boulder values sustainability, and is currently working on a number of sustainability initiatives—from renewable energy to alternative transportation, zero waste, local food, and economic vitality.
+Boulder’s biggest success in reducing emissions has been in the areas of waste, on-road travel and residential energy use—all areas targeted by the city’s climate programs and related initiatives between 2005 and 2016.

 It’s our climate, our community.
 Learn more about how you can get involved with Boulder’s energy future.